 The camp spot in Barrytown was our favorite.
 It was right on the beach, had a beautiful grassy field with a mountain in the back.
 We shared it with probably the coolest people we ever met.
 A German couple traveling in a van for a year before starting their medical careers.

 Day 5: Barrytown to Hokitika Gorge, Mount Aspiring to Wanaka Lake

 We woke up fairly early, connected with the German couple on Facebook and got on our way to Hokitika.
 The town was cute.
 I had on my list to go to the gorge without any expectations but I figured it was on my list so we should go.
 We drove about 30-40 minutes to the gorge and pulled up to a parking lot that lead us on a short walk.
 We walk through the trees and then BOOM!
 The water.

 We had a long drive ahead so we ate lunch there and drove to Mt.
 Aspiring.
 I wish we had more time to stay here but we kind of had to hustle along.
 I would allow more time here than we did if you go.

-Day 6: Woke up early AF to drive to Milford Sound through Fiordland National Park
+Day 6: Milford Sound through Fiordland National Park

 We had a reservation made for Milford Sound lodge since I wanted to stay in the area for the night and I figured we needed a good shower.
 We were able to fill our water tank whole we were there.
 I really liked this place for a paid campsite (but once again the free ones were better overall).
 It poured so hard all night long, more than I've ever seen.